nus-cs2030s/2324-s2/docs/vim/cheatsheet.md

 | `:%s/<old>/<new>/gc` | Replace all `<old>` with `<new>` (_this will prompt options_) |
 | `:<sn>,<en>s/<old>/<new>/gc` | Replace all `<old>` with `<new>` in the given line range from `<sn>` to `<en>` (_this will prompt options_) |

-Once a search is being performed.
+Once a search is performed.

 | Keys | Description |
 | ---- | ----------- |